How To Scale IT After Getting Series A Funding For Your Startup

 Security and compliance rarely get the attention they deserve in the first 60 days after a Series A closes.
 That is understandable, but it is expensive in hindsight.
 Enterprise customers and investors will ask about your security posture earlier than you expect.
 If you are in fintech, healthcare, or any business handling sensitive data, compliance requirements will shape your sales cycle.

 On compliance, the frameworks most commonly relevant to Bay Area Series A startups are SOC 2, HIPAA (if you handle health data), CCPA, and increasingly ISO 27001 for enterprise sales.
 SOC 2 Type 2 in particular has become a default requirement for enterprise customers, and the earlier you start building toward it, the less disruptive the audit process will be.
-Our Compliance Kickstarter Program was built specifically for companies at this stage: post-Series A, selling to enterprise, and needing a clear path to their first certification without pulling engineering off product work.
+Our Compliance Kickstarter Program was built specifically for companies at this stage: post-Series A, selling to enterprises, and needing a clear path to their first certification without pulling engineering off product work.

 One thing we tell every Series A founder is to not wait until a large customer asks for your SOC 2 report to start thinking about compliance.
 When that conversation happens on a sales call, you want the answer ready.
+If you want a month-by-month breakdown of what getting to SOC 2 actually looks like, our SOC 2 compliance timeline for Series A startups covers the full roadmap.

 Choosing a Productivity Suite for Your Series A Startup